 - Butter Chicken or Murgh Makhani: You’ve probably heard of this one.
 Now found worldwide, this dish has originated from the Mughlai cuisine.
 Butter chicken has a tangy and saucy gravy that is rich and is topped with swirls of fresh cream.
 This is definitely a sinful and delectable dish that must not be missed.
 While previously, it took chefs hours and hours to prepare this dish, it is easily found at every restaurant nowadays.
 Bursting with flavors, it is the perfect dish for any occasion.

 - Murgh Do-pyaza: This chicken-based recipe is one that will never let you down.
 Made with plenty of onions, which are perfectly caramelized, this dish has a sweet and spicy taste.
 It is definitely one which will keep you hooked.
-Murgh do-pyaza is the perfect, a mouth-watering dish which is quite simple and plain but has a quintessential amount of flavor.
+Murgh do-pyaza is the perfect, mouth-watering dish that is quite simple and plain but has a quintessential amount of flavor.